 Supporting lower-emissions farming

-One of the most powerful advances has been the development of low‑methane sheep and cattle genetics.
-By identifying and breeding animals that naturally produce less methane, scientists have shown emissions can be reduced permanently and cumulatively, without sacrificing growth rates, fertility, or product quality.
-This work is complemented by ongoing methane vaccine and inhibitor research, which aims to cut emissions at their biological source while fitting seamlessly into existing farm systems.
+One of the most powerful advances has been the development of sheep and cattle that naturally produce less methane.
+By identifying and breeding these animals, scientists have shown emissions can be reduced permanently and cumulatively over time and across generations, without affecting growth, fertility, or produce quality.
+This work is complemented by ongoing methane vaccine and inhibitor research, which aims to cut emissions at their biological source while working within existing farm systems.

 Equally important is the ability to measure emissions accurately on farm.
-Scientists have led the world in developing practical, science‑based measurement approaches, giving farmers confidence that on‑farm changes translate into real, verified emissions reductions.
-This evidence base is critical for both policy setting and maintaining market access.
+Scientists have led the world in developing practical ways to measure emissions on farm, giving farmers confidence that the changes they make are delivering real, measurable reductions.
+This evidence base is critical for both future policy decisions and maintaining market access.

-That scientific legacy continues through tools such as AgPAC (Portable Accumulation Chambers) and robust life cycle assessment (LCA) frameworks.
+That scientific legacy continues through tools such as AgPAC (Portable Accumulation Chambers) and robust life cycle assessment tools (AgLCA).
 These tools help farmers, processors, and industry groups understand where emissions occur and where the biggest gains can be made.
-They support smarter decisions around stocking rates, pasture management, feed choices, and land use, helping farmers adapt to climate volatility while remaining profitable.
+They support better decisions around stocking rates, pasture management, feed choices, and land use, helping farmers respond to changing conditions while staying productive and profitable.

-Together, these innovations ensure New Zealand agriculture remains climate‑resilient and globally competitive, protecting the country’s reputation as a producer of some of the world’s lowest‑emissions animal products and helping farmers stay ready for the future.
+Together, these innovations ensure New Zealand agriculture remains resilient and competitive, protecting the country’s reputation as a producer of low-emissions animal products and helping farmers prepare for future environmental and market expectations.

 Science has helped farmers reduce emissions through improved animal genetics and innovative tools, such as AgPAC (Portable Accumulation Chambers).